 Different Types Of Golf Shoes

 The classic shoe design that provides unparalleled traction.

 Traditional spikes used to be manufactured with metal but are generally not allowed anymore as they tear up the greens.

-Today most spikes are made of plastic which are gentler on greens and are much lighter and more comfortable when walking.
+Today most spikes are made of plastic are gentler on greens and are much lighter when walking.

 New plastic spikes can provide the same amount of traction and performance as a metal spike and they are replaceable, cheaper, and lightweight.

 A major advantage of the spiked or cleated shoes is the stability they provide during your swing because of the better grip and traction.
-Plenty of golfers love the spiked over the spikeless design.
+A lot of golfers love the spiked over the spikeless design.

-Modern technology has enabled the traditional spiked shoes to be lightweight, stable, comfortable, and water-resistant.
+Modern technology has enabled traditionally spiked shoes to be lightweight, stable, comfortable, and water-resistant.

 Consider changing your spikes every 3 months if you are a weekly golfer and walk frequently.
 This will maintain good traction in your shoes which will give you better stability during your swing.
 Many companies also offer replacement spikes, like these THiNTeck replacements:

 The spikeless golf shoes – inspired by the street-style sneakers – are lightweight and have a treaded sole.

 Designed for comfort and style, they use rubber studs instead of spikes, making them perfect to wear for a stop at the office on the way to a game or for the 19th hole right after one.

 The lack of spikes can also aid back and foot pain as they don’t have the concentrated pressure points on the foot as spikes do, which makes walking more comfortable.

 However, modern technology has provided rubber soles with additional traction and durability to compensate for the lack of spikes, resulting in hybrid shoes.
-This spiked yet spikeless design allows golfers a comfortable walking experience yet traction and grip for any day or conditions.
+This spiked yet spikeless design allows golfers an enjoyable walking experience yet traction and grip for any day or conditions.
 These can be seen on our list of best shoes, which consists almost exclusively of performance hybrid shoes providing the best of both worlds.

-Golf boots are designed to withstand the toughest of weather conditions.
+Golf boots are designed to withstand the toughest weather conditions.